-3.6.1 Overall Portfolio Limits:
+3.6.1.
+Overall Portfolio Limits:

-To control the credit quality on the entire portfolio, the following credit framework limits the percentage of the portfolio exposed to any particular combination of long term and short term credit rating category.
+To control the credit quality over the entire portfolio, the following credit framework limits the percentage of the portfolio exposed to any particular combination of long term and short term credit ratings, as detailed in the matrix below:

 Portfolio Limits

-Standard & Poor's Long Term
+Standard & Poor's Rating Long Term

-Rating AAA+ to AAA- AA+ to AA- A+ to A-
+AAA+ to AAA- AA+ to AA- A+ to A-

 Short Term A-1+ 100% 100% Not Applicable

-A-1 Not Applicable 75% 45%
+A-1 Not applicable 75% 50%

-A-2 Not Applicable Not Applicable 10%
+A-2 Not applicable Not applicable 40%

-3.6.2 Counterparty Credit Framework:
+3.6.2.
+Counterparty Credit Framework: